Home Ā» Wellness Ā» 7 Ways to Eat More Greens that Aren’t Salad

 2. Pesto + Pasta

 This is a super stealthy way to eat more greens without changing the flavor or texture of what you’re making.
 Pesto, which is traditionally made with just basil, still tastes just as delicious if you throw a handful of spinach or kale in there.
 In fact, there are hundreds of recipes out there for pure kale (or spinach) pesto.
-Kids will dig and you can use pesto on pretty much everything which is awesome.
+Kids will dig it and you can use pesto on pretty much everything which is awesome.

 3. Breakfasts

-There are lots of breakfast foods that you can easily add some greens too without changing the meal itself.
+There are lots of breakfast foods that you can easily add some greens to without changing the meal itself.
 Lover of a good scramble in the morning?
 Simply toss in a cup or two of chopped greens.
 How about muffins?
 Try adding some spinach to your next batch.
 Or even pancakes?
 While it might seem crazy to eat green pancakes, I promise you won’t even notice it!

 4. Soups + Stews